btactic-oo/unlimited-onlyoffice-package-builder/README-BUILD-NEWER-VERSIONS.md

 ### About the build machine setup section

 Please notice that if you decide to build directly from Github Actions this build machine won't be needed at all so you can skip this section altogether.

+### Requisites

+- Debian 11 Netinst was choosen (Any other Debian based distro which supports docker should also be fine).
+- Required RAM: 16 GB RAM (Minimum) or 8 GB RAM with 8 GB SWAP.
+- Recommended: 50 GB Hard disk space

 ### Docker-CE Requisite